BjRo/Looking-for-Kaizen/source/_posts/2011-11-15-at-the-crossroads.markdown

 ###Why Ruby?

 {% blockquote Wayne Gretzky, %}
-I skate to where the puk is going to be, not where it has been
+I skate to where the puck is going to be, not where it has been
 {% endblockquote %}

 I really, really like the quote, I really do, but do I think Ruby is the next